rainerfritz/sony_xml_to_ale/README.md

 It also looks if the clips defined in the XMLs are physically there.

 Second window prompts you to save the final ALE file.

+In Avid Mediacomposer make sure you have all the rows activated in the bin to see all metadata.
+In the on the lower left corner - click the = menu - set coloumns